-- Go to UpSlide tab and click the Outline button.
-This should open a pane on the right, displaying the sections, subsections and slides of the presentations opened in your computer.
+- Go to UpSlide and click Outline.
+This should open a pane on the right, displaying the current presentation's sections, subsections and slides.

-- To go to a particular slide/section, just double click on it.
+- To go to a particular slide/section, double-click on it.

 - To reorder a (sub)section, click on the object on your Outline pane and drag it to where you would like it to go.
-This will reorder the entire section including all the slides associated with it.
+This will reorder the entire section, including all the associated slides.

 - To remove a (sub)section, click on the object on your Outline pane and select Remove.
 This will delete the (sub)section from the presentation but not the slides within it.

-Do not forget to refresh the presentation to apply your changes to all your slides (see Refresh the content page paragraph).
+Do not forget to refresh the presentation to apply your changes to all your slides.

-After editing the structure of your presentation, go to the UpSlide tab and click the Refresh button to make sure your presentation is up to date.
+After editing the structure of your presentation, go to the UpSlide tab and click Refresh to ensure your presentation is up to date.
 This will update:

-- Sections, subsections and slides names across the presentation (including contents page, Outline pane as well as every slide of the presentation).
+- The sections, subsections and slide names across the presentation, including the contents page, Outline pane, as well as every slide of the presentation.